mkArtakMSFT/NuGetHelper/README.md

 # NuGetHelper
 A tool to help with NuGet package management

-This utilitiy is used to help with unlisting NuGet NuGet packages.
+This utilitiy is used to help with unlisting NuGet packages.
 It automates the process of unlisting individual versions of a given package and can also handle unlisting multiple packages at once.

 The tool accepts the following set of parameters: